kign/c4wa/etc/doc/language.md

 Note that functions provided by libraries still need to be declared as `extern` before usage; built-in functions, on the other hand, do not need to be declared.

+To note, by default with one very small exception (which is built-in functions `min` and `max` when applied to integers), `c4wa` does not add any "library" functionality to generated WAT file; you would only get whatever functions are in your source and nothing more.
+On the other hand, incorporating a built-in library, for example for memory management, could add noticeable amount of additional library code.

 ## Import and export

 Syntax of C doesn't exactly match Web Assembly concepts of "imported" and "exported" symbols (global variables, functions